 The last part of the brain to develop is the forebrain, the part of the brain responsible for higher-level thinking, problem-solving, planning, decision making, logic, and reasoning.
 Without this higher-level part of the brain, there is a lack of planning, decision-making, and reasoning skills.
 Toddlers are thinking on an emotional level only.
 It does not help that their physical development is excelling by leaps and bounds at this point, and their ability to think simply cannot keep up.
 So toddlers are literally running, and they have no idea where, and climbing, and they have no idea why.

 At the same time, toddlers learn by repetition . . . a lot of repetition!
-So, if climbing onto the countertop was fun once, it is going to be fun over and over and over again.
+So, if climbing onto the countertop was fun once, it will be fun over and over again.

 Why did my toddler stop taking naps even though he is still tired?

 How to handle this: Consistency is key.
 Try to keep nap time at the same time every day.
 Even if your baby doesn’t sleep, insist that she have some rest time in the middle of the day.
 Insist that she lies in her bed and does not play or talk.
 Give him lots of opportunities to expend his energy during playtime.
 In other words, tire your toddler out, so he is more likely to be tired at nap time.
 Maybe you lie down with your toddler.
 After all, running after a toddler is exhausting work.
 You could probably use a little break.
 It is also important to make sure that your toddler is getting enough sleep at night.
 If he is getting up too early, try moving his bedtime up an hour.
 Often.
 Sleep begets sleep.

 Why does my toddler play with her food?